Did your airbag light pop up on your dashboard, and you want to know how to reset it?

-So before we start looking at how to reset the airbag light you should know how the whole function works.
+So before we look at how to reset the airbag light, you should know how the whole function works.

 Airbags are lifesavers when you are speeding and hit another car head-on or hit a stationary object.
-If you do not have an airbag, you could find yourself hitting your head really hard on the steering wheel or dashboard.
-When you hit something at high speed, your car will start to decelerate, and this will activate an accelerometer that triggers the airbag circuit.
+If you do not have an airbag, you could hit your head hard on the steering wheel or dashboard.
+When you hit something at high speed, your car will decelerate, and this will activate an accelerometer that triggers the airbag circuit.